Quindinzao/Quindinzao/README.md

 ### 🖖 Hi, my name is João

-- 🚀 I work with FullStack
+- 🚀 I work with mobile apps
-- 💡 I'm in the continuous study of React, React Native, TypeScript, Node.js and their derived technologies
+- 💡 I'm in the continuous study of React Native, SwiftUI, Kotlin and their derived technologies
 - 📘 My favorite language is TypeScript
 - 📚 My codes and my work environment are very organized
 - 🖤 I love developing websites, apps and systems in general